serokell/blog-posts/Haskell and Dimensions/article.md

                            `_learningData`, then it will be `Nothing`.

 The function `makePPCATypeSafe` takes observations, the required dimension of latent space, and termination condition.
 This function generates random values for ${\bf W}$ and $\sigma^2$.
-This function also creates matrixes with dimensions in their types and runs either `emStepsFast` or `emStepsMissed`.
-Finally, the function transforms type-safe matrixes of the result into the usual matrix type and yields `PPCA` record.
+This function also creates matrices with dimensions in their types and runs either `emStepsFast` or `emStepsMissed`.
+Finally, the function transforms type-safe matrices of the result into the usual matrix type and yields `PPCA` record.

 ```haskell